Atlas-OS/docs/docs/getting-started/installation.md

     !!! danger "Data loss"
         Following this guide will destroy all data on the USB drive, as well as data on your drives.
 Remember to use a USB drive with a higher capacity than the Windows ISO file size.

-    This guide presumes you have some experience installing operating systems.
-If you get stuck and it's possible to use the [**"No USB Drive"**](#__tabbed_2_1) method, we recommend that instead.
+    **This guide presumes you have some experience installing operating systems.
+If you get stuck and it's possible to use the ["No USB Drive"](#__tabbed_2_1) method, we recommend that instead.**

     1. Download the latest release of [Ventoy :material-download:](https://github.com/ventoy/Ventoy/releases/) and extract it wherever you feel comfortable.
 Alternatively, get it using a package manager.
-Anything is okay

     1. Inside the Ventoy folder, run **Ventoy2Disk**